SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import sum_till_50 from '!!raw-loader!./code-snippets/sum-till-50.cpp';

 Write a program that, given a number *num* between 1 and 10, adds its first 10 successors to the number, interrupting the sum prematurely the first time it exceeds the value 50.
-Use `break` to interrupt the loop.
+Print the sum and the index for each iteration and use `break` to interrupt the loop.

 <details>